Hauwa Allahbura: Early life and education

-She was born in Lagos State, Nigeria, into a family of customs officers.
-She hails from Plateau State, Kanam Local Government, where her father originates from.
-Because of the nature of her father's job, she attended primary schools in three different places; the Crescent International School, Lagos; the Crescent International School, Kano; and the French International School, Badagry.
-For her secondary school, she attended the Police Secondary School, Minna, Niger State; and Federal Government College, Ilorin, Kwara State.
-She obtained her first degree in History and international Studies from Nasarawa State University, Keffi.
-She is also a graduate of London Film Academy; New York Film Academy, Montana State University and also has a Diploma from Harvard University on Negotiation Mastery.
+Hauwa Allahbura was born in Lagos State, Nigeria, into a family of customs officers.

+Due to the nature of her father's profession, she attended primary schools in different parts of Nigeria, including Crescent International School, Lagos; Crescent International School, Kano; and the French International School, Badagry.
+She attended Police Secondary School, Minna, Niger State, and later Federal Government College, Ilorin, Kwara State.

+She obtained a degree in History and International Studies from Nasarawa State University, Keffi.
+She also studied at the London Film Academy, New York Film Academy, and Montana State University, and earned a diploma in Negotiation Mastery from Harvard University.